jy0205/Pyramid-Flow/README.md

 CUDA_VISIBLE_DEVICES=0,1 sh scripts/inference_multigpu.sh
 ```

-It currently supports 2 or 4 GPUs, with more configurations available in the original script.
+It currently supports 2 or 4 GPUs (For SD3 Version), with more configurations available in the original script.
 You can also launch a [multi-GPU Gradio demo](https://github.com/jy0205/Pyramid-Flow/blob/main/scripts/app_multigpu_engine.sh) created by [@tpc2233](https://github.com/tpc2233), see [#59](https://github.com/jy0205/Pyramid-Flow/pull/59) for details.

   > Spoiler: We didn't even use sequence parallelism in training, thanks to our efficient pyramid flow designs.